lanl/spotlight/README.md

 The remaining keys are tuples with format ``(rank, num_solver, tag)`` where ``rank`` is the process rank, ``num_solver`` is the index of the solver from that process, and ``tag`` is a string provided on the command line.
+Each has a tuple with four quantities: a (nsteps,nparams) array of the parameter values, a (nsteps) array of the chi-squared values, a (nparams) array of the best parameter values, and a floating-point number of the best chi-squared value.
 The simplest interaction with a ``klepto`` file is
 ```
 from klepto import archives